Follow us on Twitter.Tweets by @UBaltPreLaw

 Want to add a minor to your major?

 Learn more about our minors.
 (Note that not all minors are possible to combine with every major.)

 Learn more about our Automatic Admit option through the UB School of Law.

 Earn both your undergraduate and law degrees in a minimum of five years through the Law School Early Entry Option to the UB School of Law.

 Shorten your path to your master's degree.

-Students who qualify may take up to 9 graduate credits, which apply to both the bachelor's degree in Jurisprudence and the M.A. in Legal and Ethical Studies.
-Contact us for more information or learn more about our accelerated options.
+Students who qualify may take up to 9 graduate credits, which apply to both the bachelor's degree in Jurisprudence and the M.A. in Legal Studies.
+Learn more about our accelerated options.

 For more information about undergraduate admission, please contact the Offices of Admission at email@example.com or 1.877.ApplyUB.